 Steve’s cases have involved a wide range of substantive issues—including patent, antitrust, trade secret, copyright, trademark, and breach of contract—in a number of different forums—including district courts, courts of appeals, the Supreme Court, the Patent Office and the International Trade Commission.
-He has particularly deep experience with patent appeals in the Federal Circuit, having argued multiple cases and briefed many more, including in appeals from both district court proceedings and the Patent Office.
+He has particularly deep experience with patent appeals in the Federal Circuit, regularly arguing and briefing cases across a range of technology areas, including in appeals from both district court proceedings and the Patent Office.
 What unites Steve’s diverse experiences is a focus on helping clients navigate complex legal challenges so that they can achieve their business goals.

 In addition to his work for life sciences and technology companies, Steve regularly represents professional associations in sensitive disputes over accreditation, competition and administrative procedure.